 When you hear about the PS/2, you ask yourself one logical question: was there ever a PS/1?
-And yes, there was...
+Why yes, there was...

 By 1987, IBM had lost a large percentage of its market share to competitors whose products were cheaper yet fully compatible with IBM's PC lineup.
 These competitors were successful in small businesses and homes where the IBM name did not matter, but price and software compatibility did.

 The PCjr, released in 1984, was IBM's last attempt to bring their computers in small businesses and homes.
-The PCjr offered additional features which made it more complete for the traditional small business or home user which may not have technical know-how.
+The PCjr offered additional features which made it more complete for the traditional small business or home user which may not want to purchase a fully-featured PC - an expensive computer at the time.
 Also, for people buying a PCjr for home use, the machine contained cartridge slots, RF modulated video/audio output to enable a TV to be used as a display, and even an early chicklet-style wireless keyboard known as the "Freeboard."

 However, in 1985, IBM was once again left without a consumer-grade machine after the PCjr failed.
-The PS/2 was designed as a computer targeted at medium to large businesses, with plenty of expansion, features, and power.
-However, the PS/2 was priced within a range which made it difficult for home and small business users to purchase, not including the confusion of over 20 different models.
+When released in April 1987, the PS/2 was designed as a computer targeted at medium to large businesses, with plenty of expansion, features, and power.
+However, the PS/2 was priced within a range which made it difficult for home and small business users to purchase, not including the confusion of over many different models and configurations.

 In 1990, IBM came up with a simple way to cater to the needs of their home and small-business users, with the Personal System/1 (PS/1).
 The PS/1 was originally an AIO (all-in-one) package, with the color monitor and system unit packaged into one system (and connected, externally, through thick cables.
 The power supply was located in the monitor section, meaning that both had to be connected for the system to work.)
 This was similar to Apple's Compact Macs of the time.
 (Although the Macs were more self-contained and the monitor and system unit was not in split sections.)
 Later models were split units, and very similar to the later Aptiva models.
 (The Aptiva may have, in fact, been modeled closely after the later PS/1 models.)